-How to Optimize Recruitment Automation: Fix Bottlenecks with Execution History Data
+Post: How to Optimize Recruitment Automation: Fix Bottlenecks with Execution History Data

 Automation does not guarantee better hiring outcomes.
-It guarantees faster execution of whatever process you built — including every flaw that was already in it.
+It guarantees faster execution of whatever process you built — including every flaw already baked into it.
 The teams that convert automation investment into measurable hiring improvement share one practice: they read their execution history and act on it systematically.
-This guide explains exactly how to do that, from pulling the right data to verifying that your fix actually worked.

 Before You Start

 • Log access: You need exportable execution logs from your ATS, automation platform, or both.
-If logs are locked behind an admin tier you do not have, resolve access before proceeding — analysis without raw data is guesswork.
+If logs are locked behind an admin tier you do not control, resolve access before proceeding — analysis without raw data is guesswork.

 • A defined time window: Use a minimum of 60 days of historical data.
 Fewer than 60 days produces too small a sample for reliable pattern detection in most mid-market recruiting pipelines.